Ranked #4 in Empire (UK) magazine's "The Top 100 Movie Stars of All Time" list. [October 1997]

-He was rejected repeatedly by studio heads while auditioning for the role of Michael in The Godfather (1972) but Francis Ford Coppola fought for him.
+Pacino was rejected repeatedly by studio heads and frequently referred to as "that midget Pacino" by producers of The Godfather (1972) who did not want him for the role of Michael Corleone in The Godfather (1972), but Francis Ford Coppola fought for him.
 This film was shot briskly because both the director and the leading actor were in constant fear of being fired.
-Ironically, it turned out to be a breakthrough for both.
+Ironically, this turned out to be a breakthrough for both.

-Won the Best Actor Obie (awarded for the best Off-Broadway performances) for "The Indian Wants The Bronx" in 1968.
-Was also nominated for a Best Actor Obie for "Why Is A Crooked Letter" in 1966.
+Won the Best Actor Obie (awarded for the best Off-Broadway performances) for "The Indian Wants the Bronx" (1968).
+Was also nominated for a Best Actor Obie for "Why Is a Crooked Letter" (1966).

 His performance in the Broadway play "Does a Tiger Wear a Necktie?" won him a Tony Award for Best Dramatic Supporting Actor, and a Drama Desk Award and Theatre World Award for Best Supporting Actor in 1969.

-While Paramount brass dithered over whether to cast him as Michael Corleone in The Godfather (1972), the role that would make him a star, a frustrated Pacino signed up for the role of Mario Trantino in The Gang That Couldn't Shoot Straight (1971).
-When Paramount finally decided to offer him the role in "The Godfather", it had to buy him out of his contract with MGM.
-Ironically, the role went to Robert De Niro, whom The Godfather: Part II (1974) would make a star.
+While Paramount brass dithered over whether to cast him as Michael Corleone in The Godfather (1972), the role that would make him a star, a frustrated Pacino signed up for the role of Mario Trantino in MGM's The Gang That Couldn't Shoot Straight (1971).
+When Paramount finally decided to offer him the role in "The Godfather", his binding contract with MGM had to be bought out.

 He and Jamie Foxx are two out of the only three actors to be nominated for an Academy Award for both Best Actor and Best Supporting Actor in the same year.
 (Barry Fitzgerald did it first in 1945) Pacino was nominated in 1993 for Scent of a Woman (1992) and Glengarry Glen Ross (1992) / Foxx in 2005 for Ray (2004) and Collateral (2004).
 Both men won the Best Actor award, and they both played blind men in their roles: Pacino as Frank Slade and Foxx as Ray Charles.

-2005: Premiere Magazine ranked him as #37 on a list of the Greatest Movie Stars of All Time in their Stars in Our Constellation feature.
+Premiere magazine ranked him as #37 on a list of the Greatest Movie Stars of All Time in their Stars in Our Constellation feature (2005).

 Has a production company called Chal Productions.
 The "Ch" is in tribute his friend "Charlie Laughton" (not the actor Charles Laughton) while the "Al" is for himself.